tnichols217/notes/APCSP/Create PT.md

 ```

 # monke.glb

 This is a gltf 3d model file, for loading the 3d model in the viewer

 # hdri.exr

-This is an exr 360 environment file for
+This is an exr 360 environment file for loading the background in the scene